 Friend Ben kindly dropped me back in Butte just as the sky was looking black and ugly.
 Suzanne had, unexpectedly and, to my great gratitude, sent my tent c/o of Ben in Bozeman and I put it up as the commercial campground didn’t have any trees close enough to sling the hammock from.
 Great swimming pools of water dropped from the skies and scored direct hits, the tent poles flexed with the impact–the tent seams failed and water rolled in.
 I huddled on my Thermorest, the only island in the puddle.

 The next day was clear–unlike SE Alaska, in the rest of the world, rainstorms end.
-I headed south, the mountains ahead of me dusted with August snow from last night’s storm, and climbed high out of the Butte basin and back into the back country.
+I headed south, the mountains ahead of me dusted with August snow from last night’s

 That night, camped off a gravel road, a fellow biker came through.
 We chatted around a late night fire that kept the cold at bay.
 Marche was born in Russia, emigrated to Israel with his mother, then to New Zealand which was now home (Note: New Zealand Air carries bikes without charge.).
 In 1940, his family, Jewish, was rounded up by the Soviets just days before the Nazis invaded and deported to Siberia on the premise that the Jews would collaborate with the Germans.
 Those Jews (including a number of his family) who escaped the Soviet round-up perished in the Nazi death camps; those sent to Siberia survived.
 Sometimes it’s impossible to know where your best path lies.

-Marche wasn’t a thru-biker as he hadn’t the time and wanted to see other parts of the U.S. He and I pedaled together the next day, descending together the infamous Fleecer Ridge–flagged with red warnings in the guide book, but of little note in the execution.
+Marche wasn’t a thru-biker as he hadn’t the time and wanted to see other parts of the U.S. He and I pedaled together the next day, descending

 We lost each other soon after lunch that day and I never saw him again.

 Succotash and I pedaled up the Big Hole valley–beautiful trout streams amid the lodgepole pines.
 Forest Service campgrounds everywhere to accommodate the world’s flyfishermen/women.
 Up over the pass and immediately, the terrain dried, trees retreated to the stream beds and sage and saltbush claimed the hillsides.
 I was back in ranching country; cows were everywhere.
 They’d lift their heads and stare at me as I passed.
-If they were in the road, they’d stare at me as I approached, bolting when I got 30 or 40 feet from them.
+If they were

 I camped by a small stream off the road.
 It was still hot enough to take a bath.

 The next day, more climbing.
 Assuming age and decrepitude, the going was slow and full of struggle and I wondered if I was tearing myself apart without enough down days to recover.
-The map claimed I would be passing a 9500 foot peak and I could not find it–all those around me no higher than 2 or 3000 feet.
+The map claimed I would be passing a 9500-foot peak and I could not find it–all those around me no higher than 2 or 3000 feet.
 And then, of course, I realized that I was some 7000′ in the air and the mountains didn’t have to get much higher to reach 9500′.
 And maybe the thinness of the air had something to do with my huffing and puffing.

 It took hours to cross the Medicine Lodge-Sheep Creek Pass.
-Finally at the top, I could see for miles and miles and all around me the land was treeless and brown.
+Finally, at the top, I could see for miles and miles and all around me the land was treeless and brown.
 Succotash and I sped down the far side into a wide flat basin, ringed by distant mountains, that was stunning in its starkness.
 Sage and saltbush, brown grasses, antelope and cows for miles and miles; criss-crossed by fences and high-tension lines, there was always something stuck in the earth.
-It was other-worldly, but deeply entrancing.
+It was other-worldly but deeply entrancing.
 I could understand how this country could so stretch a person’s soul that they could never live in a forest or a city where the sightlines weren’t infinite.

 It was hot and there was no protection from the sun.
 My skin dried and cracked as I pedaled across the basin’s floor.
 There was still surface water; some few days in my future, that too would disappear.

-Next day, pedaling along busy Interstate 15, I came into Lima population 250 or so, and reprovisioned in an Exxon convenience store, the only food store in town.
+Next day, pedaling along busy Interstate 15, I came into Lima population 250 or so and reprovisioned in an Exxon convenience store, the only food store in town.
 Many of the Great Divide Trail’s provisioning stops were gas station convenience stores.
 For those not dependent on such stores, who tend to blow in and blow out without careful examination of the goods, there are things that might be missed.
 If one looks carefully, treasures can be found.
 In this one, I discovered a box of instant brown rice.
-What a startling concept, it seemed a culinary oxymoron, but welcomed and quickly snatched off the shelf.
+What a startling concept, it seemed a culinary oxymoron but welcomed and quickly snatched off the shelf.